Ex vivo

 Ex vivo brainstem specimen: A. Coronal section showing the anterior aspect of the tissue.
 B. Sagittal section of the left side.

-Ex vivo (out of the living) refers to biological studies involving tissues, organs, or cells maintained outside their native organism under controlled laboratory conditions.
-By carefully managing factors such as temperature, oxygenation, nutrient delivery, and perfusing a nutrient solution through the tissue's vasculature, researchers sustain function long enough to conduct experiments that would be difficult or unethical in a living body.
-Ex vivo models occupy a middle ground between in vitro models, which typically use isolated cells, and in vivo studies conducted inside living organisms.
+Ex vivo (out of the living) is a term for biological studies involving tissues, organs, or cells maintained outside their native organism under controlled laboratory conditions.
+By carefully managing factors such as temperature, oxygenation, humidity, and nutrient delivery, as well as by perfusing a nutrient solution through the vasculature, researchers sustain the extracted materials' viability, structural integrity, and physiological function temporarily to conduct experiments that would be difficult or unethical in a living body.
+Ex vivo models are a middle ground between in vitro models, which typically use isolated cells, and in vivo studies conducted inside living organisms.

-Ex vivo platforms support pharmacologic screening, toxicology testing, transplant evaluation, developmental biology, and investigations of disease-mechanism research across medicine and biology, from cardiology and neuroscience to dermatology and orthopedics.
-Because they often use human tissues obtained from clinical procedures or biobanks, they can reduce reliance on live-animal experimentation; their utility, however, is limited by finite viability, incomplete systemic integration, and post-mortem biochemical changes that accumulate over time.
-The earliest perfusion studies were conducted in the mid-19th century, and subsequent advances in sterilization, imaging, and microfluidics have facilitated broader adoption into the 20th and 21st centuries.
-Regulatory oversight depends on specimen origin: human ex vivo research is subject to informed consent, whereas animal-derived models fall under institutional animal care guidelines.
+Ex vivo models are used for pharmacological screening, toxicology testing, organ transplant evaluation, developmental biology, as well as studies of disease mechanisms across fields ranging from cardiology to neuroscience, dermatology, and orthopedics.
+Since the models often use human tissues obtained from clinical procedures or biobanks, they can reduce reliance on live-animal experimentation; their utility, however, is limited by finite viability, incomplete systemic integration, and post-mortem biochemical changes that accumulate over time.
+The earliest perfusion studies were conducted in the mid-19th century, and subsequent advances in sterilization, imaging, and microfluidics enabled wider adoption into the 20th and 21st centuries.
+Regulatory oversight depends on specimen origin: human ex vivo research is subject to informed consent, whereas animal-derived specimens fall under animal care guidelines.